chericito/mobohubb-docs/docs/Quick Start Guides/mobohubb-quick-overview.md

 **In this page you'll learn**

 * What is Mobohubb?
+* Differences between the web and mobiles apps
 * Key benefits of Mobohubb
 * Common terms and definitions to get you started